irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 This is an analysis of Paycheck Protection Program loans in Mississippi.

-On December 1, 2020 the Small Business Administration was ordered by the court to release more detailed data on loans made through the Paycheck Protection Program (PPP), a major facet of the 2020 CARES Act to provide stimulus funding during the ongoing COVID-19 pandemic.
+On Dec.
+1, 2020 the Small Business Administration was ordered by the court to release more detailed data on loans made through the Paycheck Protection Program, a major facet of the 2020 CARES Act to provide stimulus funding during the ongoing COVID-19 pandemic.
 This detailed release came after the SBA initially refused to publish any database, then released only partial data on the largest loan recipients.
 The full